TestingContributor/gtk3-tutorial/toolitem.rst

 =======
 Example
 =======
-An example of the ToolItem can be found on the Toolbar page.
+An example of the ToolItem can be found on the :doc:`toolbar` page.